lawrencegorris/lawrencegorris/README.md

 Enjoy your stay and may the Force be with you!

 ### About Me
-- You'll probably find me either out in during a sunset taking way too many pics of the sky, somewhere vibing to my spotify playlists or sitting behind blue light emmiting screens programming the day away.
+- You'll probably find me either out in during a sunset taking way too many pictures of the sky, somewhere vibing to my music playlists or sitting behind blue light emmiting screens programming the day away.

 ### Education
-- Currently a student at Karel de Grote Antwerpen studying Toegepaste Informatica (Applied Computer Science)
+- Currently a student at Karel de Grote Antwerpen studying Toegepaste Informatica (Applied Computer Science); 2nd year.
 - Software Developer with .NET C# course at VDAB Antwerpen.
 - Full Stack Web Development @ BeCode Antwerpen
 - Webdesigner @ CVO Encora